tmf-map/docsite/docs/typescript/4.class/data-modifiers.md

 }
 ```

-is such a common pattern that TypeScript provides a shorthand where you can prefix the member with an **access modifier** and it is automatically declared on the class and copied from the constructor.
+TypeScript provides a shorthand where you can prefix the member **with an access modifier** and it is automatically declared on the class and copied from the constructor.
 So the previous example can be re-written as:

 ```typescript
 class TestClass {